|

 Dispense what I know,

-Let the cool wind of peace nestle in the places where warmth slaughters
+Let the cool wind of peace nestle in the places where warmth slaughters harmony.

 Breathe in light,